weaviate/weaviate-io/developers/weaviate/current/configuration/authorization.md

     - /documentation/weaviate/current/configuration/authorization.html
 ---

+# Overview

+The authorization plugin allows Weaviate to provide differentiated access to users based on their [authentication](./authentication.html) status.
+Along with allowing or disallowing anonymous access, Weaviate can differentiate between a user who is in the admin list, or on the read-only list.

 # Admin List

-Admin List relies on the configured `Authentication Schema` to correctly identify the user.
+The admin list relies on the configured `Authentication Schema` to correctly identify the user.
 On each request, a check against a pre-configured admin list is done.
 If the user is contained in this list, they get all permissions.
 If they aren't, they get none.
-It's not possible to assign only some rights to a specific user with the Admin List plugin.
+It is not currently possible to assign only some rights to a specific user.

 # Read-Only list